 Only four SSH sessions are supported at any given time.
-The session timeout is controlled by the cfgSsnMgtSshIdleTimeout property as described in the "DRAC 5 Property Database Group and Object Definitions."
+The session time-out is controlled by the cfgSsnMgtSshIdleTimeout property as described in the "DRAC 5 Property Database Group and Object Definitions" on page 293.

 You can enable the SSH on the DRAC 5 with the command: